 Any resident student needing medical services may report to Student Services for a Student Healthcare Referral Form to KDMC Medical Clinic.
 The student is responsible for the cost incurred.
-If you need assistance when Student Services is closed, please contact your dorm host or hostess or Campus Police.
+If you need assistance when Student Services is closed, please contact your residence hall supervisor or Campus Police.

 Community resources are available for any student experiencing behavioral health concerns.
-Should any concerns arise the student should report to the Dean of Students or the office of Enrollment Services for an appropriate referral.
-Students should also report any concerning behaviors observed and/or heard from fellow students to the Dean of Student Services.
+Should any concerns arise the student should report to the Dean of Students or the office of Enroll- ment Services for an appropriate referral.
+Students should also report any concerning behaviors ob- served and/or heard from fellow students to the Dean of Student Services.
+If assistance is needed after Student/Enrollment Services is closed, please contact your residence hall supervisor or Campus Police.